docknetwork/api-docs/source/index.html.md

 400 | Bad Request -- Your request was rejected (e.g., missing mandatory field).
 401 | Unauthorized -- Do not own resource or have an invalid API key in the header.
 404 | Not Found -- The resource that you're trying to interact with could not be found on the server.
+405 | Method Not Allowed -- The requested method does not exist in the API spec.
+Please check the {did} value and ensure that it's not empty/blank.
 429 | Too Many Requests -- You sent too many requests.
 Please try to reduce the number of requests.
 500 | Server Errors -- Something has gone wrong on the server.
 Contact us if this keeps happening.